ajish-antony/asg-rolling-update/README.md

 alt_txt
 ](https://i.ibb.co/vsL9GXk/Screenshot-8.png)

 > Further needs to update the Github webhook to integrate with the Jenkins.
-For the same update the Jenkins server IP is provided below in the webhook URL.
+For the same update the Jenkins server IP as provided below in the webhook URL.

 - (http://< jenkins-server-IP >:8080/github-webhook/)